haktansuren/wp-handl-utm-grabber/readme.txt

 Let me know if you have any question.
 Feel free to contact me if you have cool ideas and want me to implement :)

+**Support For Gravity Forms**

+Simply create your field and assign the UTM shortcodes name above as *Paramater Name*.
+See screenshot for more.

 == Installation ==